cs50nestm/web/pong/README.md

 This is an example of what your collision function could look like.
 You would give it two parameters, the x and y coordinates of the left paddle when you want to check for a left paddle hit, and the x and y coordinates of the right paddle when you want to check for a right paddle hit.

+Read through this code to see if you can understand how this function works, and then try to implement it in your pong game.

 ```javascript
 function collides(paddleX, paddleY) {
   let puckLeft = puckX - puckD/2